-Possibly the most accomplished American Grappler of his generation, Robert Drysdale is a black belt in Brazilian Jiu Jitsu, a rank he earned while training with the legendary coach Leonardo Vieira.
-Born of an American father and a Brazilian mother Robert Drysdale grew up, for the most part, in Brazil training with one of the most talented teams of the 2000’s era (Brasa).
-Robert Drysdale was also the 2nd American to win an IBJJF World Championship (2005), later going on to win the ADCC (2007) in the open weight division.
-Robert Drysdale also competed in mixed martial arts (MMA) reaching the pinnacle of the sport, the UFC.
-By the end of 2013 Drysdale joined forces with Rodrigo Cavaca to form a new grappling team – Zenith BJJ.
+Regarded as the most accomplished American Grappler of his generation, Robert Drysdale is a black belt in Brazilian Jiu Jitsu under Leonardo Vieira and a former ADCC open weight champion (2007).
+Born of the union between an American and a Brazilian, Robert Drysdale grew up in Brazil, training in one of the most talented teams of the 2000’s era (Brasa Clube de Jiu Jitsu), with whom he became the 2nd US national to win an IBJJF black belt World title (2005).
+Robert Drysdale also competed in mixed martial arts (MMA) reaching the pinnacle of the cage fighting, the UFC (later being cut due to a failed PED’s test).
+In 2013 Drysdale joined forces with Rodrigo Cavaca to form a new grappling team – Zenith BJJ, which became a big player in the sport.

 Robert Drysdale Jiu Jitsu